-As noted, the marketing plan is a course of actions to bring an organization from where it is today to where it wants to be tomorrow.
+As noted, the marketing plan is a course of marketing strategies that are executed to achieve the marketing goals of an organization.
 Therefore, when creating a marketing plan it is crucial to have a thorough understanding of the following aspects.

 What is the market you’re targeting?
 Once you’ve identified it, research it and gather all the data points necessary to provide a sharp picture of that market and its needs.
 This includes customers in that market, but also any market dynamics, patterns and sales history.

 It’s unlikely that you’ll be the only business offering a product or service to a market.
 Therefore, you’ll have competition.
 Who are they?
-How will you differentiate yourself from them in a way that will attract customers?
+How will you differentiate yourself from them with your value proposition?
 A SWOT analysis can help you understand your position in the market.

 Any marketing plan must be built on a strategic plan that coordinates advertising, direct marketing, training, trade shows and any other arm of the campaign.

-All plans are anchored to an agreed upon amount of money to fund them.
-This starts with the marketing executives who decide on what goals the market plan should achieve and how much the estimate the cost to reach them.
+All plans are anchored to an agreed-upon amount of money to fund them.
+This starts with the marketing executives who decide on what goals the market plan should achieve and how much they estimate the cost to reach them.
 The project budget must be realistic and within the financing constraints of the larger business.

 No plan can gauge its success if it’s not tracking and analyzing its actual versus planned results.
 Tracking the success of the marketing programs is key, but so is tracking the deliverables that are part of the plan.
 Tracking the execution of the plan is something that a project manager does all the time, and we’ll get to that in a moment.
 Tracking the progress the marketing plan is making towards its goal requires key performance indicators (KPIs) to measure and adjust as needed to stay on track.

 If a project manager can help marketers make marketing plans work better, then marketers should use the same tools as project managers.
-ProjectManager.com is that project management tool: it’s an award-winning software that helps teams plan, manage and track their projects with accuracy and ease.
+ProjectManager is that project management tool: it’s an award-winning software that helps marketing teams plan, manage and track their projects with accuracy and ease.